 The second important capability is comprehensive audit logs.
 For our clients, this helps them produce evidentiary-quality data during audits, lawsuits, and regulatory reporting.
 It also allows them to look closely at how every incident was handled, facilitating learning and improvements over time.
 In a case like UW Medicine, audit logs serve an obvious purpose: they allow you to pinpoint where exactly the mistake took place, reducing misplaced blame and highlighting where changes need to be made in the future.

 Finally, supporting better communication between IT and Security teams reduces the likelihood that security concerns will be overlooked by IT personnel.
+After all, IT personnel are increasingly taking on more security responsibilities.
 Look for tools that support collaboration instead of reinforcing existing silos.
 In D3’s platform, we enable communication and collaboration with features like case folders for collaborative investigations, the ability to require approvals from different teams for important actions, and role-based permissions that can grant temporary access to limited data sets to personnel outside of the security team when their input is needed.

 Thanks for joining us.
 We’ll see you back here next month for a new Data Breach of the Month.